sasqwatch/yawast/README.md

 ### Special Thanks

-* [AppSec Consulting](https://www.appsecconsulting.com/) - Generously providing time to improve this tool.
+* [BSI AppSec](https://www.appsecconsulting.com/) - Generously providing time to improve this tool.
 * [SecLists](https://github.com/danielmiessler/SecLists) - Various lists are based on the resources collected by this project.